KatlehoEM/root-gardens-website/README.md

 # Root Gardens Website

 Welcome to the Root Gardens website repository!
 This repository hosts the codebase for the Root Gardens business website.
 Root Gardens is a project that showcases various services offered by the business, provides quotations for these services, and offers contact information for potential clients.
+This project also calculates your quote.

 ## Features